theAlpha06/Obsidian/JS/Event Loop/Event Loop.md

 console.log('End');
 ```

-> Note: After the promise is resolved the `callback function` inside the `Web APIs environment` doesn't go to the `callback queue`, but to `microtask queue` which has highter priority than `callback queue`.
+> Note: After the promise is resolved the `callback function` inside the `Web APIs environment` doesn't go to the `callback queue`, but to `microtask queue` which has higher priority than `callback queue`.
 >
 > `mutation observers` and `Promises` goes inside the `microtask queue`, rest all goes to `callback queue`.
 >